BlackyHawky/Clock/README.md

 * Dynamic colors for Android 12+;

 ## Common Issues
-* Problem encountered when using the "Dim background" option in bedtime mode;
+* Problem encountered when displaying times in bedtime mode notifications;
 * Maybe other things, but nothing about the alarm's functionality.

-_As I'm not an expert developer, some problems may unfortunately not be solved._
+_<b>As I'm not an expert developer, some problems may unfortunately not be solved without help.</b>_

 # Contributing ❤